 The employee is not getting paid for the work.

-The IP will vest in the project and that it is only for this project.
+The IP will be licensed or assigned to the project and the licence or assignment is only for purposes of this project.

 Protection from the legal liability arising from other types of IP claims

 In addition to the risk of volunteers and their employers putting in IP claims on contributions to openASSA, the CLA should also provide protection against IP claims from other third parties.
 To achieve this, the CLA should place the legal liability and consequences of contributing inappropriate IP on the individual contributors.
-The CLA should require the contributor to agree that the content they are providing is their original content, is contributed in good faith, and that they will (and are able to) grant a copywrite license on the contribution to the project.
+The CLA should require the contributor to agree that the content they are providing is their original content, is contributed in good faith, and that they will (and are able to) grant a copyright license on the contribution to the project.

 In certain open-source circles, there is a concern that shifting this legal liability on to contributors places an unfair burden on them.
 This potential legal liability could also deter people from becoming contributors to the project.
+It is of key importance that the contributor warrants that the Contribution is their original work and that they are able to grant the licence.
+This is within the Contributor's knowledge and so is not unreasonable to expect this warranty.
+Also it is virtually impossible for ASSA to verify this.
 In certain cases these issues can be alleviated through having a separate corporate CLA in place with volunteers’ employers.

 Patent grants